Music therapy

 Warnings

 It is important to consider the potential negative impact of the use of headphones during procedures because of hampered communication between the patient and medical personnel.
-This may increase anxiety in patients (Bradt 2016).
+This may increase anxiety in patients (Bradt 2021).

 Bradt J, Potvin N, Kesslick A, Shim M, Radl D, Schriver E, Gracely E, Komarnicky-Kocher LT.
 The impact of music therapy versus music medicine on psychological outcomes and pain in cancer patients: A mixed methods study.
 Support Care Cancer 2015, 23: 1261-71.

 Bro ML, Jespersen KV, Hansen JB, Vuust P, Abildgaard N, Gram J and Johansen C. Kind of blue: A systematic review and meta-analysis of music interventions in cancer treatment.
-Psychooncology 2017; 27(2): 386-400.
+Psychooncology 2018; 27(2): 386-400.

-Bro ML, Johansen C, Vuust P, Enggaard L, Himmelstrup B, Mourits-Andersen T, Brown P, d'Amore F, Andersen EAW, Abildgaard N and et al. Effects of live music during chemotherapy in lymphoma patients: a randomized, controlled, multi-center trial.
+Bro ML, Johansen C, Vuust P, Enggaard L, Himmelstrup B, Mourits-Andersen T, Brown P, d'Amore F, Andersen EAW, Abildgaard N et al. Effects of live music during chemotherapy in lymphoma patients: a randomized, controlled, multi-center trial.
 Supportive care in cancer 2019; 27(10): 3887‐3896.

-Chen SC, Yeh ML, Chang HJ and Lin MF.
+Chen SC, Yeh ML, Chang HJ, Lin MF.
 Music, heart rate variability, and symptom clusters: a comparative study.
 Supportive care in cancer 2020; 28(1): 351‐360.

 Ernst E, Pittler MH, Wider B and Boddy K. Oxford Handbook of Complementary Medicine.
 Oxford: Oxford University Press, 2008.